Air pollution: Schools, colleges, govt offices in Delhi to reopen from Nov 29 | Business

 - India

-In view of an ''improvement'' in the air quality, the Delhi government has decided to resume physical classes in schools, colleges, and other educational institutions and reopen government offices from November 29, Environment Minister Gopal Rai said on Wednesday.
+In view of an ''improvement'' in the air quality, the Delhi government on Wednesday decided to resume physical classes in schools, colleges and other educational institutions and reopen government offices from November 29.

 Rai urged government staff to use public transport.

 ''We hired private CNG buses recently.
-We have decided to use them to ferry employees from government residential colonies such as Gulabi Bagh and Nimri Colony,'' he said.
+We have decided to use them to ferry employees from colonies such as Gulabi Bagh and Nimri Colony.
+A majority of government employees live in these areas,'' he said.

 The government will also start a shuttle bus service from the Delhi Secretariat to ITO and Indraprastha metro stations for its employees.